Trio for Violin, Cello, and Piano, opus 25 (2010-25)

 INSTRUMENTATION: violin, cello, and piano

 The Piano Trio in C minor (Op.
-25) represents a step in my development= as a composer towards merging together various styles into a single mold.
-Elements from classical, romantic, contemporary, musical theatre, and popular music are referenced throughout.
-Each of the Trio's five movements highlights a particular instrument, or a particular relationship between the three.
-With the first movement, entitled "Homage," the three instruments are treated equally, with slightly more weight given to the piano.
-It is a tribute of absolute music to the great Trios by the masters of the form (Brahms, Mendelssohn) as well as to the great C minor works by my favorites among the Romantic masters (Beethoven, Chopin, Rachmaninoff, etc).
+25) represents a step in my development as a composer towards merging together various styles into a single mold.
+Elements from classical, romantic, contemporary, musical theatre, and popular music are referenced throughout, and the fourth movement was commissioned as a film score.
+The first movement, entitled "Homage," is a tribute of absolute music to the great Trios by the masters of the form (Brahms, Mendelssohn) as well as to the great C minor works by my favorites among the Romantic masters (Beethoven, Chopin, Rachmaninoff, etc).

 The first movement was composed for (and premiered at) the the "10-Year Retrospective of UNCG Student Composers" Concert at the University of North Carolina, Greensboro, in 2013.
-The third movement, actually the first completed, was commissioned by and in collaboration with dancer Haley Marsh, to create her short film entitled Vivification.
+The fourth movement, actually the first completed, was commissioned by and in collaboration with dancer Haley Marsh, to create her short film entitled Vivification.
+The inner movements were completed for the members of the Stellis Trio, Lorraine Crozier (violinist) and Chris Allen (cellist).

 Homage: Will Estes, violin; Roman Placzek, cello; Carlos M Fuentes, piano